flynx/pWiki/README.md

 - pWiki _portable app_

-  This is a simple note / todo /outline app.
+  This is a simple note / todo / outline app.

   The pWiki app is a stand-alone instance of pWiki wrapped in an app supporting all major desktop as well as mobile platforms.